 We keep finding out more in bits and pieces as we meet our neighbors in the community or as people stop by to say hello and share a memory or two.
 Do you know something more about the farm that you can share with us?
 Do you know someone else who might know more of the history?
 We would be very grateful if you could share with us.
 As we make new memories, we want to work hard to try and preserve the rich history that came before us for our family’s future generations.

-Over the years we have expanded our farming operations….
+Huck was established in 2012.
+Over the years we have expanded our farming operations to include….

 Hay.
 Each year the fields are hayed (up to three times per year), producing hay bails that a local farmer sells to other farmers around the state, as well as one of the cuttings are reserved for our fall festival.
 Yes, most, if not all the hay used during the fall festival comes directly off our farm!!!